About This Chapter

 5. Cellular Respiration Lesson Plan

-This lesson plan is designed to help you introduce the concept of cellular respiration with a Study.com video and reinforce key concepts through class discussion and an exciting activity.
+This lesson plan is designed to help you introduce the concept of cellular respiration with a Study.com video and reinforce key concepts through discussion and an exciting activity.
 Find quiz questions and related lessons to round out the unit.

 6. Biodiversity Lesson Plan